Meersbrook

 Due to its proximity to the city centre and a thriving independent cafe, bar and restaurant culture, Meersbrook has been called 'a magnet for young professionals'.
 Based on 2021 census data, Meersbrook is the thirteenth least deprived of the hundred neighbourhoods in Sheffield in relation to employment, education levels, health and housing.
+London Road (South)/Chesterfield Road near to the neighbourhood of Meersbrook is classed as Heeley.

 History

 Meersbrook is an attractive collection of calm, tree-lined streets sought after by families, with a variety of housing, from large villas to apartments and terraced houses.
 The vast majority of houses are privately owned or rented and there is very little social housing in the area.
 The neighbourhood is based around the eponymous park which offers a cross-sectional view of the city.

 In 1868 housing was being built in Heeley on Shirebrook Road and away from Chesterfield Road towards Sheffield and the now Midland Main Line railway line.
 A hamlet was also growing along Derbyshire Lane and down near Smith Wood.
 In 1873 the land adjacent to the Meers Brook was divided between future roads and allotments with the formation of the Meersbrook Land Society.
 The rules for building were strict, including rules concerning the size of the allotment, the quantity of stone and all houses had to front towards the roads.
 No building was allowed beyond the building line and this ensured that all houses had front gardens.
 The rules also forbid corner shops and pubs on the south side of what was then known as the border.
 From 1900 gas lamps were set up.
 Argyle Road was built in 1902 as well as a cut through towards Upper Albert Road.
 In the 1930s Laver's developed the upper side of Meersbrook (behind the Coop and Post Office) using names deriving from Holly, Thorpe and House, much to the confusion of its inhabitants.

-As well as being a largely residential and previously agricultural area, Meersbrook was also fairly industrialised.
-Indeed, W May ltd Dyers & cleaners were established on London Road South and Chesterfield Road and Joseph Tyzack & Son ltd (see photo).
+As well as being a largely residential and previously agricultural area, The Heeley Parish and its new neighbourhood of Meersbrook was also fairly industrialised.
+Indeed, W May ltd Dyers & cleaners were established on London Road South and Chesterfield Road and Joseph Tyzack & Son ltd in Heeley itself.
 Meersbrook Works is still in use today as an enterprise centre.
 Tyzack built Meersbrook Works in 1876, the Tyzack logo can be seen underneath the roof top.
 Meersbrook Tannery (see photo) is an imposing building now divided and used by several restaurants.
 The back side of the building is now divided in flats called Arthington Flats.

 In late 2005 the Hoyland Fox factory and the chimney was demolished, and flats were built in its stead.

+Also the former Heeley Tram Depot is situated on Albert Road.